-They were able to shoot a Stalin tank from the side with the first shot – a lucky hit – from 1,800 yards.
+They were able to shoot a Stalin tank from the side with the first shot – a lucky hit – from 1,800 yards (1.65 km).

-The frontal armour of the Tiger II could not be penetrated by any allied tank or anti-tank gun.
-The frontal armour of the Tiger II was also softer than that of the Tiger I and was therefore also not so sensitive against the breaking.
+The frontal armor of the Tiger II could not be penetrated by any allied tank or anti-tank gun.
+The frontal armor of the Tiger II was also softer than that of the Tiger I and was therefore also not so sensitive against the breaking.